 - occasional care

-The Berry Patch is a child care service approved for Child Care Rebate.
+The Berry Patch Preschool and Long Day Care Centre is a child care service approved for Child Care Rebate.

-- be eligible for Child Care Benefit, even if your income is too high for financial assistance.
-Child Care Benefit requires that along with using an approved child care service, you must also be the one responsible for paying the child care fees.
-You must also immunise your child.
+- be eligible for Child Care Benefit, even if your income is too high for financial assistance, the Child Care Benefit requires that along with using an approved child care service, you must also be the one responsible for paying the child care fees.
+In addition, you must also immunise your child.

 - meet the Work, Training, Study test for Child Care Rebate along with your partner (if applicable).
 These activities include: